galaxyproject/galaxy-hub/content/news/2021-11-galaxy-release-21-09/index.md

 The Tool Form interface has been almost completely migrated from [Backbone](https://backbonejs.org) to [Vue](https://vuejs.org/).
-This improves reactivity of parameter validation and enables the migration of Tool parameters to Vue, which will also allow us to add many more types of Tool parameters.
+This improves the reactivity of parameter validation and enables the migration of Tool parameters to Vue, which will also allow us to add many more types of Tool parameters.
 We further migrated the Tool Form variant for the Workflow Editor, the Workflow Run Form and the Show Dataset Parameter page to Vue.

 ### New User Welcome Page

-We have added a Page that new users will be directed to after signing up to Galaxy.
+We have added a Page that new users will be directed to after creating a new Galaxy account.

 ### Release Notes